 You know the expression.
 “It’s not you, it’s me.”
 Pop culture pap, don’t you think?
 But when searching for reasons to leave a relationship, or at least what to say, the reality is “It’s not me, it’s you” is often how we truly feel.

 Sure, as exit strategies go, we look to diminish the likelihood of conflict.
 We also try to soften the blow, and taking responsibility for the relationship’s demise has become standard operating procedure.
-But the justifications for ending romances, long-term relationships and marriages is usually more complicated.
+But the justifications for ending romances, long-term relationships, and marriages are usually more complicated.

 And sometimes, “it’s not me, it’s you” is right on the money.